-Don’t worry – you’ll still be able to use your current passport after 31 October, 2019 (the date we’re now expected to leave the EU).
+Don’t worry – you’ll still be able to use your current passport after 31 October, 2019.
 But you won’t be able to use the EU passport channels at airports – so expect bigger queues and factor in more time to get past the border.

 Another thing that will change post-Brexit is the status of UK travellers within Europe.
 Instead of enjoying free movement within the EU, we’ll become “third-country nationals” and subject to the standard rules of admission for citizens of countries such as the US, Japan and Australia.